ialbert/bio/README.md

                  ||||||||||||||||||||||||||
     YP_009724390 MFVFLVLLPLVSSQCVNLTTRTQLPP

-We can note right away that all differences in DNA are synonymous substitutions, both pieces of DNA code for the same proteins.
+We can note right away that all differences in the first 80bp of DNA are synonymous substitutions, the protein translations are the same.

 ## What did `bio` do for us?